Faculty Profile

 Michael McGowen mmcgo002@student.ucr.edu

 Michael (Rocky) completed a MS in 2005.
 His research mapped characters related to feeding morphology, behavior and diet onto a phylogeny of mysticetes.
-Rocky is a Ph.D. student in the Gatesy lab at the University of California, Riverside.
+Rocky completed a Ph.D. in the Gatesy lab at the University of California, Riverside and is now a postdoc at the University of London.

 Megan McKenna mmckenna@rohan.sdsu.edu